 …one-fourth of black people who live in poverty and are trapped in inner city ghettos.
 U.S. CONSUMER CULTURE 50:512:303:01 M/W 3:45 pm – 5:05 pm Professor Woloson What did Americans buy and why?
 How did purchasing habits change over time, and what can those changes tell us about changes in…

-…Digital Archive of Japan’s 2011 Disasters, leading a team of scholars and coders in designing and building a ground-breaking digital archive.
+…2011 Disasters, leading a team of scholars and coders in designing and building a ground-breaking digital archive.
 At present, Professor Kapur is working on designing web and smart phone apps for his Samurai Japan simulation.
-Book Japan at the Crossroads: Conflict and Compromise after Anpo…
+Book Japan at the Crossroads: Conflict and Compromise after Anpo (Harvard University Press, 2018)…